 A brief history of the Arctic Arts Summit

 Initiated by the Arctic Arts Festival, the first Arctic Arts Summit was hosted in 2017 by the Norwegian Ministry of Culture with Arts Council Norway.
-The second Arctic Arts, hosted by the Finnish Ministry of Education and Culture, the Arts Promotion Centre Finland (Taike), and the University of Lapland, was held in 2019.
+The second Arctic Arts Summit, hosted by the Finnish Ministry of Education and Culture, the Arts Promotion Centre Finland (Taike) and the University of Lapland, was held in 2019.

-The third Arctic Arts Summit originally slated for 2021, was postponed due to the COVID-19 pandemic.
-It will be held in Whitehorse, Yukon from June 27-29, 2022.
+The third Arctic Arts Summit, which was originally slated for 2021, was postponed due to the COVID-19 pandemic.
+It was later held in Whitehorse, Yukon, from June 27 to 29, 2022.

-The Yukon has strong connections to the Arctic Arts Summit.
-They worked with the Department of Canadian Heritage, Global Affairs Canada, and the Canada Council for the Arts for the event to take place in Canada.
+The Yukon had strong connections to the Arctic Arts Summit.
+It worked with the Department of Canadian Heritage, Global Affairs Canada and the Canada Council for the Arts to bring the event to Canada.